 The Foundation seeks to support organizations and programs that incorporate (or seek to incorporate) human rights into their work or that provide training, research and technical assistance for other organizations that utilize human rights in their activism.

-Of particular interest are organizations engaged in systems change that involve or use one or more of the following strategies:
+We are interested in supporting organizations that are engaged in systems change incorporating one or more of the following strategies:

-In addition, the Foundation will consider organizations that are engaged in strategic analysis and action and are committed to the following:
+The Foundation seeks to support organizations that are engaged in strategic analysis and action.
+We support organizations that are committed to the following:

 TYPES OF GRANTS AND AWARD AMOUNTS